ui-router/ui-router.github.io/_ng2_tutorial/helloworld.md

 class About { }
 ```

+These two simple components make up the two pages of our application.
+The router will fill the viewport with one of these components as you navigate between states.

 ## The UI-Router states

-A state is the basic building block for UI-Router applications.
-We define two states: `helloState` and `aboutState`.

 ```js
 const helloState = { name: 'hello', url: '/hello',  component: Hello }; const aboutState = { name: 'about', url: '/about',  component: About };
 ```

+A state is the basic building block for UI-Router applications.
+We define two states: `helloState` and `aboutState`.
 Each of these state objects have three properties:

 `name`